dsmurrell/autobazaar/README.md

 3. Edit the `ab.cfg` file and set up 4 mandatory inputs for autobazaar.
   - Your write access enabled Digital Ocean API token which can be generated from [Digital Ocean](https://cloud.digitalocean.com/settings/api/tokens)
   - Your public ssh key.
-If it already exists, you can find it in the file ~/.ssh/rsa_id.pub If it does not exist, you can generate an ssh key pair using the following command: `ssh-keygen -t rsa -C 'your_email@example.com'`
+If it already exists, you can find it using `at ~/.ssh/id_rsa.pub`.
+If it does not exist, you can generate an ssh key pair using the following command: `ssh-keygen -t rsa -C 'your_email@example.com'`
   - The OpenBazaar-Server username you desire
   - The OpenBazaar-Server password you desire